How to control understeer and oversteer in your car

-With winter now firmly upon us, some poor weather in unavoidable.
-This means drivers are going to have to be on the look out for hazards such as black ice or standing water, which can cause a loss of control over a car.
+With winter now firmly upon us, some poor weather is unavoidable.
+This means drivers are going to have to be on the lookout for hazards such as black ice or standing water, which can cause a sudden loss of control over a car.

-Such a loss of control will manifest as a slide, which will develop into either oversteer or understeer, depending on a variety of factors, including the type of car being drivers, how it’s being steered, and how much the throttle and brakes are being used.
+Such a loss of control will manifest itself as a slide, which will then develop into either oversteer or understeer, depending on a variety of factors, including the type of car being driven, how it’s being steered, and how much the throttle and brakes are being used.

 What to do when your car understeers

 Understeer is caused when the front wheels of a car slip on the road surface while the rears still have grip.
-It usually occurs when you carry too much speed into a corner, and when you go to apply steering lock, the front end of the car doesn't respond and the car wants to continue straight ahead, rather than following the direction of the front wheels around the corner.
+It usually occurs when you carry too much speed into a corner, and when you go to apply steering lock, the car wants to continue straight ahead, rather than following the direction of the front wheels around the corner.

-Applying more lock won't help because the front tyres have lost grip and you won't gain any more by doing so.
+Applying more lock won't help because the front tyres have lost grip and you won't regain any by doing so.
 Instead, the first thing you must do is slow down, then take some steering lock off to help the tyres regain grip.
-If you've slowed enough, then adding lock again to get around the corner should see you back on course - if it doesn't help, then you need to slow even further.
+If you've slowed enough, then adding lock again to get around the corner should see you back on course, but if it doesn't help, then you need to slow even further.
 However, if the road is slippery, then just backing off the throttle might be the only thing you can do, because stepping hard on the brakes will only make matters worse.

 What to do when your car oversteers